clemauyeung/clemdesigns.github.io/README.md

 # clemauyeung.github.io/design

-## This is a website to display Clem's designs
+## This is a website Clem is designing to learn HTML & CSS :)